FlowFuse/node-red-dashboard/docs/contributing/widgets/third-party.md

 | `format`         | `<p>Hello</p>` | A string of HTML to render for your widget |

 ### Optional Config Options:

+These options, whilst defined server-side, are passed to the client-side Vue component, and are used to customise the client-side behaviour of your widget.

 |property | description |
 |--|--|